Class: ActiveSupport::EnvConfiguration

 #option(*key, default: nil)

 Find an upcased and double-underscored-joined string-version of the key in ENV.
-Returns nil if the key isn’t found or the value of default when passed.
-If default is a callable, it’s called first.
+Returns nil if the key isn’t found.
+If a default value is defined, it (or its callable value) will be returned on a missing key.

 Examples: